Terkwood/delta-pack/README.md

 ## How to use this demo

-To make this system work, your Godot app needs to have a ProjectSetting called "version" configured:
+To make this system work, your Godot app needs to have a ProjectSetting called "application/config/version" configured:

 ![how to create project setting manually](https://user-images.githubusercontent.com/38859656/103154864-b859dd00-4768-11eb-83f5-ac181c26c32b.png)